152334H/152334H.github.io/content/posts/non-determinism-in-gpt-4/index.md

 ### We're so far behind
 *If* the non-determinism is an inherent feature of batched inference with Sparse MoE, then this fact should be visibly obvious to anyone that works with models in that vein.

-Given that the vast majority of GPT-4 users still have no idea what is causing their API calls to be unreliable, it should be concluded that too few people know anything about MoE models to launch this explanation into the public consciousness.
+Given that the vast majority of GPT-4 users still have no idea what is causing their API calls to be unreliable, it should be concluded that (I am completely wrong, OR) too few people know anything about MoE models to launch this explanation into the public consciousness.

 It implies that Google Deepmind knew, and found it trivial enough to write as a throwaway sentence in a paper.
 It implies that I should be a lot more bullish on them, and a lot more bearish against every other wannabe foundation model org that's still working on dense models only.